-Tiji Festival is the most auspicious festival in the Upper Mustang region of Nepal and each festival has its own importance and is celebrated with such a pure cause.
-Celebrated once a year for three days in the beginning of the harvest season, the festival is believed to be celebrated to dispel the demons.
+Tiji Festival is the most auspicious festival in the Upper Mustang region of Nepal.
+The festival has its own importance and is celebrated with such a pure cause.
+Celebrated once a year for three days at the beginning of the harvest season, the festival is believed to be celebrated to dispel demons.

 This article was made possible with the help of Samde Sharpa.
 Follow him on instagram here.

 Summary of information on Tiji Festival in Lo Manthang

 The word Tiji originates from the word “Ten Che” which means “hope of Buddhism prevailing in the world for peace” and basically celebrates the triumph of God over demons.
 It consists of Tibetan rituals that celebrate the myth of a son who had to save the Mustang kingdom from destruction.

 Lo Manthang, Upper Mustang

 The festival is celebrated once a year for three days in the beginning of the harvest season in the month of May.
 As Tiji is a lunar festival, every year the dates are different.